PrashamTrivedi/AWSDemo/AWSFromCommandLine.md

 }
 ```

-Once we update the function reflecting above code, we can see our APIs are returning successfully and you can see `{name:AWS}` in your browser pages.
+Once we update the function reflecting above code, we can see our API is returning successfully and you can see `{name:AWS}` in your browser page. **Open same API in another tab and keep both tabs open**, we will require atleast two different requests later in next step.

 Now it's time to monitor the performance of this function.